 2.4.
-Revenue from contracts with customers
+Revenue

 The Company derives revenue from the banking and custody services over time and at a point in time in the form of custody fees, transaction fees, interest margin, service charges and payment fees which are recognized in Canada.